Reconciling Your Accounts with Patriot Software

 - Your “Statement Balance” is the amount you entered from your account statement.

-- Your “Patriot Balance” is the total of all transactions in Patriot that fall on or before your Statement Date you entered above.
+- Your “Patriot Balance” is the total of all transactions in Patriot that fall on or before the Statement Date you entered above.

 You can click “Save Progress” to stop here and finish your reconciliation later.
 You can pick up where you left off under the Reconciliations page.